Top 8 Financial Literacy Tips for Beginners to Build Wealth

 • Budgeting mistakes to avoid:

-• Making the budget too strict → causes burnout
+• Making the budget too strict: This often leads to burnout.

 Financial expert Dave Ramsey says, “A budget is telling your money where to go instead of wondering where it went.”